EMP White LogoErin Morrison Photography Logo

 Preparing Your Fiance’

-If you’re a little anxious about how your fiance’ is going to react to this whole “picture” thing, you’re not alone.
+If you’re a little anxious about how your fiance will react to this whole “picture” thing, you’re not alone.
 My husband is the same way.
-I receive so many emails from brides or grooms who are worried that their partner won’t be into it or I have great news for you: you are more photogenic than you think.
-And guess what, I have prompts and games for you two to enjoy, so you will be focused on each other instead of the big black box in front of my face.
+I receive so many emails from couples who are worried that their partner won’t be into it or I have great news for you: you are more photogenic than you think.
+And guess what?
+I have prompts and games for you two to enjoy so that you will be focused on each other instead of the big black box in front of my face.

-Thou shalt have no decision-making in regards to your photos!
+Thou shalt have no decision-making in regard to your photos!
 Er, um, nope.
-We want your input.
-We want your questions.
-But, we don’t want shot lists.
+I want your input.
+I want your questions.
+But I don’t want shot lists.
 Trust your photographer.
-While looking at inspiration on Pinterest can be fun, you don’t want your photographer spending the entire session recreating a bunch of photos that have already been done.
-You are a new work of art, and not for replicating.
+While looking at inspiration on Pinterest can be fun, you don’t want your photographer to spend the entire session recreating many photos that have already been done.
+You are a new work of art and not for replicating.
 You hired your professional photographer because you love their work, and if you let your photographer have creative freedom, your photos will turn out 1,000 times better!
 I promise.

 Knoxville Engagement Photographer